 The Medical/Surgical Unit at Stoughton Health has private rooms where our experienced staff provides state-of-the-art inpatient care for medical and surgical patients of all ages.
 Many of our rooms overlook the beautiful Yahara River Marsh, a peaceful scene that has become known as the “healing view” among our staff and patients.
 Our professional, caring nurses are committed to continuing their education and training in order to provide the most up-to-date, comprehensive and personalized care.
 You can rely on our dedicated staff to make your recovery from illness or surgery as comfortable and pleasant as possible.
 The Medical/Surgical staff work as part of a multidisciplinary team to provide round the clock quality, patient focused care, in the most efficient way possible.
-Services provided include comprehensive care of hospitalized medical/surgical patients/families, care of patients suffering from alcohol addiction, cardiac monitoring, and end-of-life.
+Services provided include comprehensive care of hospitalized medical/surgical patients/families, care of patients suffering from alcohol withdrawal, cardiac monitoring, and end-of-life.
 Our Medical/Surgical Unit is also the home to our Transitional Care-Swing Bed Program.

 Hospitalist Program & Telemedicine

 Hospitalists are fully trained, licensed physicians who specialize in hospital-based medicine.
 The hospitalist oversees your care during your hospital stay, working with your primary care physician, surgeons, specialists, nurses, radiologists, therapists, pharmacists and any others involved in your care.
 Our program provides our patients with 24/7 access to hospitalist care.

 The hospitalist maintains communication with your primary care physician during your inpatient stay and after your discharge sends a summary report of your care.
 Your primary care doctor provides your follow-up care after your hospitalization.
 If you do not have a doctor, you will be referred to one.